bsn-si/coupon-activationclient/README.md

 OCEX coupon activation DApp.

 ## Features
-DApp can interact with custom RPC and contracts and use polkadot.js extensions for sign transactions.
+DApp can interact with custom RPC and contracts and use polkadot.js extensions to sign transactions.
 - You can configure target RPC url.
 - Select accounts from your extension to receive funds.
 - Set target contract instance address.
-- Sign & send activation via rpc to the contract
+- Sign & send activation via RPC to the contract

 ## Simple usage
 Current version of dapp: